-Laurence Turka, M.D., joined Rubius as Chief Scientific Officer in January 2020.
+Laurence Turka, M.D., joined Rubius in January 2020 and serves as Chief Scientific Officer and Head of Research & Translational Medicine.
 Larry is an internationally recognized, physician-scientist in autoimmunity and translational immunology with a distinguished career working in academia and, more recently, industry.

 Larry joined Rubius from Rheos Medicines, where he was a co-founder and served as Chief Scientific Officer.
 During his time at Rheos, he built its portfolio of novel therapies targeting the metabolism of immune cells, made key leadership hires, and was instrumental in securing a strategic collaboration between Rheos and Roche.
 Prior to Rheos, he was an Entrepreneur-in-Residence at Third Rock Ventures, where he played a leading role in the creation of Rheos and provided immunology expertise in evaluating multiple company-building opportunities.
 Before joining venture capital, Larry spent 30 years working in academia, most recently serving as the Harold and Ellen Danser Professor of Surgery and Professor of Medicine at Harvard Medical School and Massachusetts General Hospital.